anish/anish.github.io/_posts/2014-06-24-ldap-phabricator.md

 {% highlight bash %}
 ldapsearch -h bar.foodomain.com -p 389 -x -b "CN=Users,dc=foodomain,dc=com" -D "foodomain\user" -W | less
 {% endhighlight %}
-Where 'bar.foodomain.com' is your ldap server, and 'user' is your ldap login name.
-The -x indicates use [simple authentication](http://docs.oracle.com/javase/jndi/tutorial/ldap/security/simple.html), and -W prompts for the password for 'user'.
+Where <code>bar.foodomain.com</code> is your ldap server, and <code>user</code> is your ldap login name.
+The <code>-x</code> indicates use [simple authentication](http://docs.oracle.com/javase/jndi/tutorial/ldap/security/simple.html), and <code>-W</code> prompts for the password for 'user'.
 If this command worked for you, then the following configuration should work for LDAP in phabricator

 {% highlight bash %}
 * Hostname: bar.foodomain.com